|Fancy chalk graffiti on the exterior of a cafe.|

 Now, as we sit in the hotel lobby, I’m situated on a lounge-type chair with the knee wrapped and elevated.
-Once an hour, I unwrap the Ace bandage to do another 20-minute round of ice which I’ll continue throughout the day and night, rewrapping it in between icing it, all the while, keeping my leg elevated.
+Once an hour, I’d unwrap the Ace bandage to do another 20-minute round of ice which I’ll continue throughout the day and night, rewrapping it in between icing it, all the while keeping my leg elevated.

 I think it will be OK.
-I have exactly five days to get better in order to be able to get off the ship in order to get on a Zodiak boat to the Falkland Islands (in Spanish, known as the Islas Malvinas).
+I have exactly five days to get better to be able to get off the ship to get on a Zodiak boat to the Falkland Islands (in Spanish, known as the Islas Malvinas).

-In three days, we head to the airport around 3:15 am for the three and a half hour flight to Ushuaia.
-Hopefully, by then I’ll have considerable improvement but will wear the Ace bandage while frequently getting up to move around.
-Ice is only good for the first 48 to 72 hours, then heat is recommended.
+In three days, we head to the airport around 3:15 am for the three-and-a-half-hour flight to Ushuaia.
+Hopefully, by then, I’ll have considerable improvement but wear the Ace bandage while frequently getting up to move around.
+Ice is only suitable for the first 48 to 72 hours, then heat is recommended.
 We’ll see how it goes.